 Beach at San Pedro © Adam Reeder

-The largest island off the coast of Belize, Ambergris Caye is a popular destination for holidaymakers looking for sun and activities in the sparkling Pacific Ocean.
+Ambergris Caye is the largest island off the coast of Belize, and it's a popular destination for holidaymakers looking for sun and activities in the sparkling Pacific Ocean.
 The 25-mile-wide (40km) island is long and slender, averaging only one mile (1.6km) in width, and is ringed by white sand beaches with mangrove swamps taking up much of the middle.

 The most popular attraction in Ambergris Caye is its lovely beaches, drawing visitors for activities like snorkelling and scuba diving, deep sea fishing, and sailboating.
 The island is conveniently situated for those wanting to dive at the Mesoamerican Barrier Reef, the longest reef in the Western Hemisphere.
 Hol Chan Marine Reserve is located just south of San Pedro Town, while the Bacalar Chico Reserve is in the north.